Colombian peso, stock index down on S&P downgrade

 By Nelson Bocanegra

-BOGOTA, May 20 (Reuters) - Colombia's peso currency and main stock index fell significantly in opening trading on Thursday after S&P Global Ratings downgraded the Andean country's credit rating.
+BOGOTA, May 20 (Reuters) - Colombia's peso currency and main stock index fell on Thursday amid higher risk aversion after S&P Global Ratings downgraded the Andean country's credit rating.

 The agency lowered its long-term foreign currency rating on Colombia to BB-plus from BBB-minus on Wednesday, saying it believes the country's fiscal adjustment will be more protracted and gradual than previously expected.
 It added that its outlook on the country is stable.